wesleykam/Schedu-pile/team/contributions/contrib_Dylan.md

 # Overview

 Dylan contributed to 61/112 PRs completed.
-Of those 61, 37 were PR reviews and 24 were created by Dylan.
+Of those 61, 37 were PR reviews and 24 were worked on by Dylan.

 # Contributions